 Section 18 – “Travel Expenses Associated With Parenting Time”

-If the parents reside in different states, the Court may allocate travel costs associated with parenting time.
+If the parents reside in different states (or over 100 miles apart), the Court may allocate travel costs associated with parenting time.
 Travel costs can be very expensive, especially when the children are young and cannot fly alone.
 The Courts will generally consider the parents’ respective incomes in determining the allocation of travel costs, as well as the reason for the parents residing in different states (i.e. did a parent voluntarily move to the different state, thus creating the situation?).
+The Court also considers whether travel expenses will make it preclusive for a parent to see the children, and should thus take such into account.
 The Court has broad discretion in determining how such travel expenses are divided or whether one of the parents should pay the entire amount of the children’s travel expenses to see the other parent.